ShipEngine/connect-website/reference/methods/rate-shipment.md

     An _array_ of objects representing the quoted shipping rates based on the specified rate criteria.
   fields:
     - name: deliveryService
-      type: object
+      type: object | string
+      description: |
-      description: The [delivery service](./../delivery-service.md) this rate is for.
+        The [delivery service](./../delivery-service.md) this rate is for.
+        This property accepts an object or a string representing the `code`.
+If an object is provided, it will have the following properties.

     - name: deliveryService.id
       type: "[UUID](https://www.npmjs.com/package/uuid)"